aws/aws-cdk/packages/@aws-cdk/aws-appsync/README.md

 });

-// Build a data source for AppSync to access the database. const rdsDS = api.addRdsDataSource('rds', 'The rds data source', cluster, secret);
+// Build a data source for AppSync to access the database. const rdsDS = api.addRdsDataSource('rds', cluster, secret, 'demos');

 // Set up a resolver for an RDS query. rdsDS.createResolver({